The cryptocurrency landscape has countless financial services and platforms to purchase popular currencies, such as Bitcoin, Ethereum, and Dogecoin.

 Moreover, the platform also has web widget functionality.
 Here other websites can include the marketplace’s tools and services.
 These include the “Basic Buy Module” and “Bitcoin or DASH Purchases.”

-The marketplace claims that they store all sellers’ cryptocurrencies in a secure offline facility.
+The marketplace claims to store all sellers’ cryptocurrencies in a secure offline facility.
 This is the safest method of storing digital assets because hackers cannot access them through the internet.
 They would have to physically connect to the offline wallet or steal the paper list of private keys held by the platform.

-On the other hand, the marketplace does not provide much detail about their crypto storage methods, but the Wall of Coins founder, Robert Genito, does give some detail in an article published in 2015.
+On the other hand, the marketplace does not provide much detail about its crypto storage methods, but the Wall of Coins founder, Robert Genito, does give some detail in an article published in 2015.

 How Does The Platform Work?

-Next, decentralized exchanges rely on algorithms to match buyers and sellers.
+Next, decentralised exchanges rely on algorithms to match buyers and sellers.
 It sets prices using an automated market maker.
 This makes swapping coins or purchasing with fiat currency faster and fosters a trustless environment.

-Wall of Coins is a kind of hybrid centralized exchange.
+Wall of Coins is a kind of centralised hybrid exchange.
 It is a peer-peer marketplace where buyers can find sellers using an offer book.
 The buyers and sellers on the platform determine the prices of the cryptocurrencies in the offer book.
 This means that the platform does not rely on third-party data aggregators.
 It also does not include any live price data from other exchange markets.

 Accordingly, it is like a digital notice board where sellers post ads for their crypto assets.
 Sellers can reject or accept offers from buyers through the seller portal.